 The mission of American Senior High School is to provide the opportunity for all students to receive a quality education.
-Through collaboration among disciplines, along with business and community partnerships in education, American Senior High School will prepare students to become productive and socially conscious members of our increasingly complex world.
+Through collaboration among disciplines, along with business and community partnerships in education, American Senior High School will prepare students to become productive and socially conscious members of society.